Bulgarian Journal of Veterinary Medicine

 · Address for correspondence

-Tables and illustrations (graphs, drawings) should be given on separate pages and numbered in Arabic numerals according to their sequence in the text.
+Tables and illustrations (graphs, photographs, drawings) should be numbered in Arabic numerals according to their sequence in the text.
 Each table should have a title comprehensible enough without reading the text.

 References.
-In all citations in the text the author’s family name and the year of the publication should be given e.g.: (Morris, 1991).
-If the authors are two, both names are referred to e.g.: (Barton & Moore, 1994), and if they are more the first author’s name should be used, followed by “et al.” e.g.: (Levi et al., 1994).
-If necessary, only the year of publication of the reference might be given in parentheses e.g.: Ulcers in foals, described for the first time by Rooney (1994) ... .
-If several authors are referred to, their names are chronologically arranged and if their publications are in one and the same year - alphabetically.
+Approximately 30% of the references of the submitted manuscripts should include references published in the last five years.
+In all citations in the text the author’s family name and the year of the publication should be given e.g.: (Morris, 2017).
+If the authors are two, both names are referred to e.g.: (Barton & Moore, 2015), and if they are 3 or more: the first author’s name should be used, followed by “et al.” e.g.: (Levi et al., 2014).
+If several authors are cited, their names are chronologically arranged and if their publications are in one and the same year - alphabetically.

 Papers, published in journals: